 Can't Get Anything to Work?

-If you're not able to connect to the internet using your own device and really need to send some e-mail, go to an internet cafe, which are common in most towns.
-Or ask the front desk of your hotel, they won't mind you using their connection for a quick e-mail.
+If you're not able to connect to the internet using your own device and really need to send an e-mail, go to an internet café or ask whether you can log on to the computer at the front desk of your hotel.

 No matter how remote your safari camp may be, all outfits have either a cell phone or a satellite phone for emergencies.
 Ask to use it to call home if necessary (but keep your conversation brief if you're using a satellite phone - they are notoriously expensive).